EthanHermsey/Nature/readme.md

 ## TerrainController wrapper
 The project uses a wrapper around Volumetric-terrain to be able to have LODed chunks.
-It uses a custom meshWorker that duplicates and returns the vertices and faces of the top surface of the mesh, without the caves that are generated.
+In the custom meshWorker, the vertices and faces of the top surface of the mesh are copied to create a new mesh, without the caves that are generated.
 Every time a chunk update is started, the appropriate level is shown, so that chunks that are far away are a lot faster to render without geometry that you'd normally never see.

 #### cached instanced mesh / pointcloud / instancedLod
 The wrapper also allows to add instanced meshes and pointclouds.
 Because they are tied to the generation of the